- Why has the European Commission launched the European Green Capital Award?

 The Thematic Strategy on the Urban Environment of 11 January 2006 outlines the European Commission’s commitment to support and encourage Europe’s towns and cities to adopt a more integrated approach to urban management.

-This will ensure that they become better places to live in and reduce their environmental impact on the wider environment.
-The strategy also invites local and regional authorities to exploit the opportunities offered at EU level.
+This will ensure that they become better places to live in and reduce environmental impacts.
+The strategy also invites local and regional authorities to explore the opportunities offered at EU level.

 As the Thematic Strategy on the Urban Environment does not contain legislative measures, and because incentives are important, the European Green Capital Award plays a useful role here.